AdSoNaTuRaL/won-games/api/README.md

 # Won Games - API

-This API was built for training the use of advanced techniques in React using Strapi
+This API was built for training the use of advanced techniques in React using Strapi.

 ## Requirements